Chakib08/Hello-world-Linux-kernel-module/README.md

 ## Requirements
-* You need to have a machine running on a Linux distro
+* You need a machine running on a Linux distro
 * You need to install flex and bison packages

 ```